Afghanistan–Italy relations

-Afghanistan–Italy relations refers to the diplomatic relations between Afghanistan and Italy which were formed in 1919.
+Afghanistan–Italy relations are the diplomatic relations between Afghanistan and Italy which were formed in 1919.
 On June 3, 1921, they signed the agreement for the exchange of permanent Diplomatic mission and the centenary, on 2021, was celebrated with letters exchanged between their Chairs.
-Both nations are members of the United Nations but the new Afghanistan government is not recognized by them.
+Both nations are members of the United Nations but the new Taliban rulers of Afghanistan are not recognised as a valid government by them, or indeed any state so far.

 History

 Italy was among the first nations to recognise Afghanistan's sovereignty, along with Germany, Turkey, France, and Iran, following the 1919 recognition by the Soviet Union.

 Italian-Afghan relations have generally been positive.
 When the Afghan king Amanullah Khan was deposed in 1929, he and his family including queen Soraya Tarzi settled in exile in Rome following an invitation by Queen Elena of Italy.
 Some of their children and descendants including Princess India of Afghanistan grew up in and continue to call Italy home.

 Italy began to take on increased involvement (although on a relatively small scale) in 1935, as Afghanistan established closer relations with Germany, a key Italian ally.
 Relations were hit by the Italian war in Ethiopia, which Afghanistan viewed as a dangerous precedent for Soviet or British expansion in Afghanistan.

 Amanullah's long desire to return to the throne in Afghanistan caused friction between Afghanistan and the United Kingdom, who viewed it as a threat to the balance of power in central Asia.
 The former Afghan sovereign continued getting state subsidies by the Italian king Victor Emmanuel III.

 Afghanistan maintained these ties throughout much of World War II, though it came under strong pressure from Moscow and London to expel the German and Italian diplomatic corps.

 The only church in Afghanistan, the Chapel in Kabul, was created by the Italian embassy and is maintained by an Italian.
 This privilege was recognized because Italy was one of the first states to recognize Afghanistan's sovereignty.
-From 2021 it has been closed as well as the Embassy.
+From 2021 it has been closed as well as the embassy.

 King Mohammed Zahir Shah of Afghanistan, deposed in 1973, was also exiled to Italy, living in Rome until his return to Afghanistan 29 years later.
 He was flown to Kabul on April 18, 2002, in an Italian military plane.